-- The UN system to develop internal guidance on the conduct of child rights impact assessments (CRIA) and evaluations (CRIE), or the integration of child rights considerations in other relevant assessments and evaluations, in order to anticipate and evaluate the impact of any proposed law, policy or budgetary allocation or other action on children. - UN entities and UNCT to systematically promote and support the conduct of child rights impact assessments, separate or as part of human rights or social impact assessments, before providing support to the development of national laws, policies and programmes susceptible to affect children, as well as the conduct of child rights impact evaluations to evaluate the actual impact afterwards.
-CRIA/CRIE should include an analysis of intersecting vulnerabilities affecting children.
+- The UN system to develop internal guidance on the conduct of child rights impact assessments (CRIA) and evaluations (CRIE), or the integration of child rights considerations in other relevant assessments and evaluations, in order to anticipate, assess and evaluate the impact of any proposed law, policy or budgetary allocation or other action on children. - UN entities and UNCT to systematically promote and support the conduct of child rights impact assessments, separate or as part of human rights or social impact assessments, before and during the provision of support to the development of national laws, policies and programmes susceptible to affect children, as well as the conduct of child rights impact evaluations to evaluate the actual impact afterwards.
+CRIA/CRIE should include an analysis of intersecting vulnerabilities affecting children and incorporate children's views.